 Cabin Noise Increase

-- Dual-side: enhanced exhaust flow raises mid/high-frequency content and aggressive tone.
+- Dual-side: Enhanced exhaust flow raises the volume and creates an aggressive tone.

-- Single-side: lower cabin levels; better for commuting and focused concentration.
+- Single-side: Lower cabin levels; ideal for daily commuting.

 Exterior Sound Projection